Relationship Counseling in St. Louis for Individuals & Couples

 “I want connection, but something keeps getting in the way.”

-If you’ve experienced painful past experiences, inconsistency, or emotional disconnection, your nervous system may still be trying to protect you in your relationships today.
+If you’ve experienced painful past relationships, inconsistency, or emotional isolation, your nervous system may still be trying to protect you in your relationships today.

 This can show up as: